Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems

-When the electrostatic interaction strength ${\cal C}_\alpha$ is large enough this inequality may be violated, which signals a phase transition and the breakdown of the Hamiltonian describing the normal phase.
-We refer to this phase transition as ferroelectric, because it is completely independent of the radiative mode.
-It was identified within the Coulomb gauge by Keeling in Ref. \cite{keeling_coulomb_2007} using a different method.
-Inequality (\ref{ferro}) reduces to the result of Keeling if $\alpha=0$, and thereby gives a generalisation to the arbitrary gauge $\alpha$.
+When the electrostatic interaction strength ${\cal C}_\alpha$ is large enough this inequality may be violated signalling a phase transition.
+We refer to this transition as ferroelectric, because it is completely independent of the radiative mode.
+Inequality (\ref{ferro}) generalises the result of Keeling obtained when $\alpha=0$ (Coulomb gauge)~\cite{keeling_coulomb_2007}.
 Violation of inequality (\ref{ferro}) cannot occur in the multipolar gauge $\alpha=1$, which does not therefore admit a purely ferroelectric phase.
-In what follows this finding will be reconciled with our claim that a {\em unique} phase transition is predicted within all gauges.
+In what follows this finding will be reconciled with our claim that a unique phase transition is predicted within all gauges.
+We show further that only in the Coulomb gauge does the phase transition appear purely ferroelectric.